Valid as of June 30, 2023

 Clinical information that you supply, e.g. whether a person has autism; history of treatment, symptoms, genetics, clinical assessments, IEP goals, etc

-Images, e.g. photographs, video, audio, and other recordings (supplied by you)
+Media, e.g. profile images, photographs, video, audio, and other recordings (supplied by you)

 Individual and aggregated survey responses.